shade-econ/sequence-jacobian/README.md

 If you have questions or issues specific to this package, consider posting them on our [GitHub issue tracker](https://github.com/shade-econ/sequence-jacobian/issues).

 For those who used our pre-1.0 toolkit, which had a number of differences relative post-1.0, you can go back to our [early toolkit page](https://github.com/shade-econ/sequence-jacobian/tree/bcca2eff6041abc77d0a777e6c64f9ac6ff44305) if needed.

+## Team

+The current development team for SSJ is

+- Bence Bardóczy
+- Michael Cai
+- Matthew Rognlie

+with contributions also from Adrien Auclert, Martin Souchier, and Ludwig Straub.